 John Hancock and Samuel Adams

-Still, they resembled the modern day odd couple in that even though both men came from the prosperous mercantile families, Hancock succeeded immensely at the art of making money, while Samuel Adams was a Colonial ne'er-der-well, whose one expertise was political speechmaking.
-In that regards, Sam Adams did quite well, for he often penned the fiery rhetoric that rallied many Bostonians against the British Occupation of Boston.
+Still, they resembled the modern-day odd couple in that even though both men came from prosperous mercantile families, Hancock succeeded immensely at the art of making money, while Samuel Adams was a Colonial ne'er-der-well, whose one expertise was political speechmaking.
+In that regard, Sam Adams did quite well, for he often penned the fiery rhetoric that rallied many Bostonians against the British Occupation of Boston.

 The Liberty Affair

-Finally, in May of 1768, the Britiish brought in an armed frigate, called The Romney, whose presence was to put teeth in the British effort to enforce the tariff laws.
+Finally, in May of 1768, the British brought in an armed frigate, called HMS Romney, whose presence was to put teeth in the British effort to enforce the tariff laws.
 On June 9th of that same year, events came to a head, when British port authorities seized the Liberty, a ship owned by John Hancock.

 John Hancock and the Continental Congress